 Plus, the machine allows you to easily adjust incline and speed without breaking your stride.

-Is that price range too high for your budget?
-The machine's available with multiple financing options to help you space out the costs, Becourtney says.
+If the price range is too high for your budget, the machine's available with multiple financing options to help you space out the costs, Becourtney says.

-2. Best Budget: Sunny Health and Fitness Foldable Walking Treadmill
+2. Sunny Health & Fitness Folding Incline Treadmill

 Want a top-rated home treadmill that doesn't break the bank?
 Look no further than this foldable and affordable piece of equipment.
-It has a small fixed incline and its speed starts at 0.5 mph and builds up to 7 mph, making it a solid option for walkers and joggers.
+It has three possible incline settings and its speed starts at 0.5 mph and builds up to 9 mph, making it a solid option for walkers and joggers.

-Woodway's 4Front can handle all the miles you can.
+Woodway's 4Front can handle all the miles you can, and has garnered a cult following for its stylish durability.

 The 4Front has a strong rubber belt that can last for more than 150,000 miles (10 times longer than you find with most machines).
 The belt surface is also gentle on the joints, making it one of the best treadmills for bad knees.